uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 * Fix: Simplified thumbnail copying code, for those with thumbnails on CDNs.
 * Fix: Savings calculator was calculating wage per minute, not per hour.
 * The overwrite existing attachment is now described as "Delete and then recopy the attachment" instead of "Overwrite the attachment".
-* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/avia-layout-builder-broadcast-plugin/">Avia Layout Builder</a> - Run the hidden Avia Layout Builder content through the Attachment Shortcode Broadcast plugin.
+* New Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/avia-layout-builder/">Avia Layout Builder</a> - Run the hidden Avia Layout Builder content through the Attachment Shortcode Broadcast plugin.
-* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/update-attachments-broadcast-plugin/">Update Attachments</a> - Update existing attachments by copying over the files to the child blogs.
+* New Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/update-attachments/">Update Attachments</a> - Update existing attachments by copying over the files to the child blogs.
-* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/cdn-workaround-broadcast-plugin/">CDN Workaround</a> - Work around faulty CDNs that do not report the correct URL for attachments.
+* New Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/cdn-workaround/">CDN Workaround</a> - Work around faulty CDNs that do not report the correct URL for attachments.
-* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/php-code-broadcast-plugin/">PHP Code</a> - Run custom PHP code on selected blogs.
+* New Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/php-code/">PHP Code</a> - Run custom PHP code on selected blogs.
 Easily switch themes for all blogs, for example.
 * Code: Removed "find unlinked child" post action since it makes no sense.
 * Code: Added get_existing_attachment_actions and apply_existing_attachment_action actions.
 * Code: Removed unused upload_dir from attachment_data::from_attachment_id().